JakeNunemaker/marmot/README.rst

 marmot
 ======

-Agent based process modeling.
+Marmot is an extension of `SimPy <https://simpy.readthedocs.io/en/latest/>`_ that makes it easier to build agent-based process models.
+Marmot allows a user to model the actions of discrete agents acting within an environment.

 :Version: 0.2.4
 :Authors: `Jake Nunemaker <https://www.linkedin.com/in/jake-nunemaker/>`_
 :Documentation: Coming soon!

-Marmot is an extension of `SimPy <https://simpy.readthedocs.io/en/latest/>`_ that makes it easier to build agent-based process models.
-Marmot allows a user to model the actions of discrete agents acting within an environment.

 Getting Started
 ---------------